COVER Protocol Achieves Market Cap of $14.89 Million (COVER)

-COVER Protocol (CURRENCY:COVER) traded flat against the U.S. dollar during the 1 day period ending at 12:00 PM ET on February 2nd.
-One COVER Protocol coin can now be bought for approximately $188.07 or 0.00397019 BTC on major cryptocurrency exchanges.
-COVER Protocol has a total market capitalization of $14.89 million and approximately $16.59 million worth of COVER Protocol was traded on exchanges in the last day.
-During the last seven days, COVER Protocol has traded flat against the U.S. dollar.
+COVER Protocol (CURRENCY:COVER) traded flat against the US dollar during the twenty-four hour period ending at 20:00 PM Eastern on February 6th.
+One COVER Protocol coin can now be bought for $188.07 or 0.00397019 BTC on exchanges.
+In the last seven days, COVER Protocol has traded flat against the US dollar.
+COVER Protocol has a total market capitalization of $14.89 million and $16.59 million worth of COVER Protocol was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.